• Skip to primary navigation

 To choose the right technology for your campaign, consider the following factors:

-• The environment you’re working in: If you’re planning on using proximity marketing indoors, NFC tags might be the best option.
+- The environment you’re working in: If you plan on using proximity marketing indoors, NFC tags might be the best option.
 However, Bluetooth beacons could be a better fit if you’re targeting consumers outdoors.

-• The level of interactivity you want: NFC tags and QR codes can be limited in terms of interactivity.
+- The level of interactivity you want: NFC tags and QR codes can be limited.
 Others, like Bluetooth technology and Wi-Fi, can provide a much richer experience for users.

 Once you’ve considered all of these factors, you should have a good idea of which technology is best suited for your needs.
-If you’re still not sure, we recommend testing out a few different technologies to see which one works best for you.
+If you’re unsure, we recommend testing out a few different technologies to see which works best for you.

 Finally, ensure that your proximity marketing campaigns showcase the content’s overall tone and style.
 Your campaign is an extension of your brand, so your content must be consistent with the rest of your marketing efforts.

-The location of your proximity marketing campaign is just as important as the technology and content you’re using.
-There’s no point in investing in the best technology and creating the most compelling content if your target audience isn’t going to be exposed to it.
+The location or venue of your proximity marketing campaign is just as important as the technology and content you’re using.
+There’s no point in investing in the best technology and creating the most compelling content if your target audience isn’t exposed to it.

 When choosing a location or venue for your campaign, there are a few things you need to keep in mind.

-3. Make sure the location is accessible.
-If you’re using NFC tags, your target audience will need NFC-enabled smartphones to interact with your content.
+- Make sure the location is accessible.
+Your target audience will need NFC-enabled smartphones to interact with your content if you’re using NFC tags.

 Now that you’ve planned and executed your proximity marketing campaign, it’s time to promote it.